Interlacing Diffusions: Applications and examples

 \subsection{Brownian motions in full space}

 The process considered here was first constructed by Warren in \cite{Warren}.
 Suppose in our setup of the previous section we take as the $L$-diffusion a standard Brownian motion with generator $\frac{1}{2}\frac{d^2}{dx^2}$, speed measure with density $m(x)=2$ and scale function $s(x)=x$.
-Then its conjugate diffusion with generator $\hat{L}$ from the results of the previous section is again a standard Brownian motion, so that in particular $P_t^n=\hat{P}_t^n$.
-Recalling that the Vandermonde determinant $h_n(x)=\prod_{1 \le i<j \le n}^{}(x_j-x_i)$ is a positive harmonic function for $P_t^n$ (see for example \cite{Warren} or by iteration from the results here) we obtain the following intertwining relation,
+Then, its conjugate diffusion with generator $\hat{L}$ from the results of the previous section is again a standard Brownian motion, so that in particular $P_t^n=\hat{P}_t^n$.
+Recall that the Vandermonde determinant $h_n(x)=\prod_{1 \le i<j \le n}^{}(x_j-x_i)$ is a positive harmonic function for $P_t^n$ (see for example \cite{Warren} or by iteration from the results here).
+Moreover, the $h$-transformed semigroup $P_t^{n,h_n}$ is exactly the semigroup of $n$ particle Dyson Brownian motion.